-Should You Go to an Open House if You're Not Really Looking to Buy?
+Should You Go to an Open House if You Are Not Really Looking to Buy?

 Lookie-loos are people who often masquerade as potential homebuyers but have no real intention of ever buying.
+Whatever you might call them, a looky loo or looky loos, they are not buyers.
 Other types of lookie-loos are those who are intensely curious about the interior of other people's homes and have developed a hobby of touring open houses.

 When confronted, lookie-loos will say, "Oh, I just live down the street."
 (As if that explains their fascination.)